Azukiro/Pokemon/README.md

 ## Features

 - Pokedex with the first 150 `pokemons`
-- Create your own Trainer with 6 `pokemons`
+- Create your own Trainer with 6 `pokemons` in your team
-- Fight IA ennemy
+- Fight AI ennemy
-- Play on a Pokemon League
+- Play against the Pokemon League

 ## Lessons Learned

-- How to read a csv for init all your data
+- How to read a CSV file to initialize our pokemons data
-- How to make a dynamique GFX and UI
+- How to make a dynamic GFX and UI

 ## Deployment

-You can open the project with Eclipse and just build it.
+You can open the project with Eclipse and build it with the right dependencies.

 ## Appendix